teambtcmap/btcmap-ios/README.md

 - [ ] If "type": "way", then the Element json returns a bounding box instead of a single coordinate.
 Either:
 (1) Find the center of the bounding box and use that as a single coordinate for an annotation.
 (2) Draw the bounding box as a polyline.
+Both Android and web currently just do (1).

 ### ELEMENT DETAIL MODAL
 - [ ] Finish adding rows to match Android.
 For sure Instagram and Pouch, need to verify what else